Reading-eScience-Centre/coverage-jsapi/README.md

 # JavaScript API for [Coverage](https://en.wikipedia.org/wiki/Coverage_data) objects

 A JavaScript API for handling arbitrary coverage data.
 The API is based on the object structure of [CoverageJSON](https://github.com/neothemachine/coveragejson) but abstracts over it to make it exchangeable.
 It's purpose is to serve as a common interface that libraries can implement and depend on.
+It is a work-in-progress and the API is likely to change in some areas.

 Start here: [`Coverage` objects](Coverage.md)